cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/jasmin-notebooks-service.md

 for more details.

 ## Using Different Kernels
-### Old Jaspy and Jasr Versions
+### Old Jaspy and JasR Versions

-While the notebook service provides the latest Jaspy and Jasr versions as default kernels, all older versions are also available.
+While the notebook service provides the latest Jaspy and JasR versions as default kernels, all older versions are also available.
 To use an older version:

 1. Open a terminal in JupyterLab (File → New → Terminal)
-2. Run `conda env list` to see all available Jaspy and Jasr environments
+2. Run `conda env list` to see all available Jaspy and JasR environments
 3. Activate the environment you want: `conda activate <environment-name>`
 4. Install it as a kernel: `python -m ipykernel install --user --name <kernel-name>`